MaxLSB/LoL-Game-Win-Prediction/README.md

 # Installation

-We advise to use a dedicated environnement (conda, mamba, whatever you like) to install the librairies.
+Use a dedicated environnement to install the librairies.

 Clone repo :
 ```